 Now for the moment you’ve all been waiting for, let’s talk about the all-important album release.
 The album is ultimately the culmination of everything that an artist claims to be and is trying to present to their fans at the time of its release.
 The album is usually based around a concept or a theme that can be representative of a real life depiction of the artist’s personal life, and era or significance in pop culture, political/religious/socio-economic views, sexual preference/orientation, love, art or just about anything you can think of.
 An album is like a book and each song is like a chapter in that book.

 The goal behind an album release is to present fans with the best songs to date possible.
 Knowing that the album should reflect the best songs to date by that artist, if the artist is previously unknown to the public, it becomes challenging to encourage people to listen to an entire body of works from that person/group.
 This is why as a new artist attempting to build a fan base, it is usually best to enter into the market by first releasing a single and based on the response from the fans, follow that up with the release of a 2nd single or EP before releasing a full length album or mixtape.

-As we touched on in a previous blog, “TIMING IS EVERYTHING” and all of your releases must be carefully timed and campaigned in order to achieve maximum potential reach to your audience.
+“TIMING IS EVERYTHING” and all of your releases must be carefully timed and campaigned in order to achieve maximum potential reach to your audience.